Skip to content ↓

 Davis-Mahindra Scholarship Award

 Launched in 2014 as a renewal and extension of the then in place Davis International Scholarships, the Davis-Mahindra Scholarship Award was created by Shelby Davis and UWC Mahindra College’s Governor and Chairman of India’s Mahindra Group, Anand Mahindra.
 It was a joint initiative that awarded outstanding UWC students for their exceptional contributions to their respective UWC school or college community.
-With this programme, Mr Davis funded each UWC school with an annual contribution of USD $40,000 to support their development and their philanthropic activities.
+With this programme, Mr Davis funded each UWC school with an annual contribution of USD 40,000 to support their development and their philanthropic activities.

-Programme's highlights in recent years include:
+The programme's highlights in recent years include:

-• "Fuel for the Future" - In 2018, UWC Li Po Chun used its Davis-Mahindra Scholars Award funding to develop a solar panel project that will improve the school’s sustainability practice in what will be the largest school-based solar panel project in Hong Kong, generating approximately HK$1.9m per year.
+• "Fuel for the Future" - In 2018, UWC Li Po Chun used its Davis-Mahindra Scholars Award funding to develop a solar panel project that will improve the school’s sustainability practice in what will be the largest school-based solar panel project in Hong Kong, generating approximately HK 1.9m per year.

-• "Decolonising our Education & Giving Back" - In 2017, Pearson College UWC’s initiative on indigenous reconciliation has involved re-developing the school curriculum and how to recruit and fundraise for indigenous student scholarships.
+• "Decolonising our Education & Giving Back" - In 2017, Pearson College UWC’s initiative on indigenous reconciliation involved re-developing the school curriculum and how to recruit and fundraise for indigenous student scholarships.

 • "Targeting Diversity within the region" - In 2016 UWC Changshu China focused on scholarships, fundraising and nomination of minority ethnic groups in China.

-The impact of the Davis-Mahindra Scholarship Award, which came to an end in 2019 to leave space to the wider Davis-UWC Dare to Dream Programme, went far beyond the projects or the UWC schools that it funded.
+The impact of the Davis-Mahindra Scholarship Award, which came to an end in 2019 to leave space for the wider Davis-UWC Dare to Dream Programme, went far beyond the projects or the UWC schools that it funded.
 It has inspired a culture of giving towards the UWC movement as a whole, and the true extent of its impact is yet to come.

 You have not allowed cookies and this content may contain cookies.